 Since 1983, Triangle Land Conservancy has worked to save the places you love and the land we need to safeguard clean water, protect natural habitats, support local farms and food, and connect people with nature.

 It takes a community to conserve.
 Thanks to the generous support of our dedicated members, partners, and volunteers TLC has built a tremendous record of success:

-- We have permanently conserved nearly 18,000 acres of land in the Triangle.
+- We have permanently conserved over 18,000 acres of land in the Triangle.
 Many private landowners have worked with TLC to voluntarily conserve their properties.
 TLC also owns and manages conserved lands, including six nature preserves which are open to the public for free every day of the year.